lliicassie/AIST-_Dance_Annotation/README.md

 This script is freely available for academic research.
 If you require the annotation template file for the ELAN platform or have any questions,

 feel free to contact me at ninomicass@gmail.com.
-I hope this tool proves helpful for anyone who is inerested in (hiphop )dance
+I hope this tool proves helpful for anyone who is inerested in (hiphop)dance research.